 For devices that may include time-dependent limiting, the maximum RMS level needs to be measured using pulsed pure tones.
-Pulsed pure tones used for testing need to include frequencies spaced no more widely than at one-third octave intervals for frequencies below 900 Hz and one-sixth octave intervals for frequencies above 900 Hz with a pulse duration of at least 0.5 second, separated by silent gaps sufficient for the AGC to stabilise.
+Pulsed pure tones used for testing need to include frequencies spaced no more widely than at one-third octave intervals for frequencies below 900 Hz, and one-twelfth octave intervals over the frequency range from 900 Hz to 3 kHz and one-sixth octave intervals for frequencies above 3 kHz with a pulse duration of at least 0.5 second, separated by silent gaps sufficient for the AGC to stabilise.